x-webhook/x-webhooks/go/internal/openapi/docs/EndpointOut.md

 ### NewEndpointOut

-`func NewEndpointOut(createdAt time.Time, description string, id string, metadata map[string]string, updatedAt time.Time, url string, version int32, ) *EndpointOut`
+`func NewEndpointOut(createdAt time.Time, description string, id string, metadata map[string]interface{}, updatedAt time.Time, url string, version int32, ) *EndpointOut`

 NewEndpointOut instantiates a new EndpointOut object This constructor will assign default values to properties that have it defined,